Safe to point AI at your database, because it's read-only by code, not by prompt.

 Your deployment, your rules

-Choose between managed cloud providers (Mistral, OpenAI, Google, Anthropic), dedicated GPU infrastructure via CoreWeave, or fully on-premise models behind your firewall.
+Choose between managed cloud providers (OpenAI, Anthropic, Google), dedicated GPU infrastructure via CoreWeave, or fully on-premise models behind your firewall.
 Every option runs the same read-only, zero-export pipeline with identical isolation guarantees.

 No architectural compromises, no vendor lock-in.
-Whether the model runs on Mistral's API or a self-hosted instance in your data center, the contract is the same: metadata and summaries in, SQL out.
+Whether the model runs on a managed provider's API or a self-hosted instance in your data center, the contract is the same: metadata and summaries in, SQL out.
 Raw rows never cross the boundary.

 Who owns security at Chion